 I usually see a quizzical look on the face of the person who asked (because most non-lawyers are not familiar with legal malpractice).
 So I add: “That means I sue lawyers for a living.”
 There is usually a slight hesitation and then laughter when the person realizes that I sue lawyers and law firms, and not doctors, corporations, or anyone else.
 The typical delayed response is “You are probably not very popular with attorneys.”

 That is something of an understatement.
-In the course of my more than 17 years of focusing my practice on legal malpractice, I have been pushed, cursed and yelled at and worse, by attorneys on the receiving end of a legal malpractice or fee dispute action.
+In the course of my more than 22 years of focusing my practice on legal malpractice, fee disputes, breach of fiduciary duty, and attorney ethics, I have been pushed, cursed and yelled at and worse, by attorneys on the receiving end of a legal malpractice or fee dispute action.
 Though my work can be hazardous at times, if you review my background, you may understand why I seek justice for clients whose attorneys who have harmed them by negligent or unethical conduct.

 Lawyers, like everyone else, make mistakes.
 However, because law is generally very complicated, sometimes it is difficult to determine whether a lawyer’s mistake actually damaged you.
 A legal malpractice action usually has to prove that the lawyer not only made a mistake, but that the mistake contributed to your damage.